SENSING-Technology/D-Robotics-camera-drivers/RDKS100/RDKS100-V4.0.2/hbn/Readme.md

 * SG8S-AR0820C-5300-G2A-Hxxx

   * support max 2 cameras to light up at the same time
+* S36

+  * support max 2 cameras to light up at the same time (Can only be connected to linkA and linkB of MAX96712 for use)

 #### Quick Bring Up(Take SG2-AR0233C-5200-G2A as an example)